Legislative Palace of San Lázaro: Session room

 From the main door there is a direct entrance to a hall, where there are a series of murals made by muralist Adolfo Mexiac, where he narrates the history of three of the Constitutions that Mexico has had, those of 1824, 1857 and 1917.

-From the lobby there is an entrance to the Session Room, where the Chamber or the General Congress meets to meet, with a capacity for two thousand people, taking into account the galleries for special guests.
+From the lobby there is an entrance to the Session Room, where the Chamber or the General Congress meets, with a capacity for two thousand people, taking into account the galleries for special guests.
 In the session room, the 500 deputies and the 128 senators can meet together and is made up of a wide hemicycle that descends towards the center in a staggered manner.

 The side walls of the room are lined with wood, while the front is lined with the same red tezontle as the façade.
 On this wall, at the opposite end of the entrance to the hall, is the main visual hallmark of the enclosure: the Wall of Honor.